 Lunch will be served at the renowned Pho 2000 Restaurant, where former US president Bill Clinton and his daughter Chelsea once patronized.

-After the visit to the Cu Chi Tunnels, you will return to HCM City where the rest of the day will be yours to explore at your leisure.
+After exploring the Tunnels, you will return to HCM City where the rest of the day will be yours at leisure.

 Overnight in HCM City

-Reboard the boat to head back to My Tho and continue the drive through the fields and towns of the Mekong to Can Tho city, stopping at the Vinh Trang Pagoda if time permits.
+After enjoying lunch at a local restaurant you will return to Ben Tre town and continue the drive through the fields and towns of the Mekong to Can Tho city, stopping at the Vinh Trang Pagoda if time permits.

 Overnight in Can Tho

-Rise early for a boat trip to the Cai Rang market, the biggest floating whole-sale market of the Mekong region.
+Rise early for a boat trip to Cai Rang market, the biggest floating wholesale market of the Mekong region.
 Here you will have a chance to practice your bartering skills!
 The market is filled with small boats darting through the water as vendors sell their wares.

-Get back to the City where you continue to visit Binh Thuy old house and then transfer (20 minutes) to Can Tho Airport to take a short flight to Da Nang.
+Get back to the City where you continue to visit Binh Thuy old house and then transfer (20 minutes) to Can Tho Airport for a short flight to Da Nang.